bhoomig11/ThinkFlow/README.md

 Beta Version
 - Quiz Generator
 - More personas for personalisation

+FUTURE SCOPE

+Our goal is to offer a wide range of learning materials, including videos and articles from trusted sources across the web, enabling learners to explore content in diverse formats.

+Key features include:
+- Interactive Learning Environment
+- Personalized Learning Pathways
+- Accessibility for All
+- Collaborative and Community Learning